-Potential impacts of a large oil spill on air quality are expected to be consistent with those analyzed and discussed by BOEM (2012a, 2015, 2016b, 2017a).
+Potential impacts of a large oil spill on air quality are expected to be consistent with those analyzed and discussed by BOEM (2012a, 2015, 2016b, 2017a, 2023b).

 A large oil spill would likely affect air quality by introducing VOCs into the atmosphere through evaporation from the oil on the water surface.
 The extent and persistence of impacts would depend on the meteorological and oceanographic conditions at the time and the effectiveness of spill response measures.
 Additional air quality impacts could occur if response measures approved by the Unified Command included in situ burning of the floating oil.
-In situ burning would generate a plume of black smoke offshore and result in emissions of NOx, SOx, CO, and PM as well as greenhouse gases.
+In situ burning would generate a plume of black smoke offshore and result in emissions of NO_x, SO_x, CO, and PM as well as greenhouse gases.

 Due to the project area location, most air quality impacts would occur in offshore waters.
 Depending on the spill trajectory and the effectiveness of spill response measures, coastal air quality could also be affected.
-Based on the 30-day OSRA modeling (Table 3), coastal areas would not likely be affected within 10 days; however, coastal areas between Matagorda County, Texas, and Plaquemines Parish, Louisiana, may be affected within 30 days of a spill (1% to 2% conditional probability).
+Based on the 30-day OSRA modeling (Table 3), Plaquemines Parish in Louisiana is the coastal area most likely to be affected (4% probability within 10 days and 8% within 30 days).
+Two Texas counties, eight Louisiana parishes, and one Florida county have a 1% to 8% probability of shoreline contact within 30 days of a spill.